pragmint/open-practices/capabilities-maturity-assessment.md

 1. **Manual and Error-Prone:** Database changes are made manually, with a high risk of errors.
 Deployments are slow, sometimes taking hours to complete, and sometimes requiring downtime.
 2. **Partially Automated:** Some database changes are automated, but many changes require manual intervention and/or testing to complete.
 3. **Mostly Automated:** Most database changes are made using a fully automated process, with some manual review and/or testing.
 Changes are generally deployed quickly, taking minutes.
 Reliability is fairly good, with few failed changes.
 4. **Fully Automated and Zero-Downtime:** All database changes are made using a fully automated process, with no manual intervention or approval required.
 Changes are deployed rapidly, taking seconds or minutes, and the process is highly reliable, with zero downtime to dependent applications.
-When failures are introduced, they’re automatically and safely reverted.
+When failures are introduced, they're automatically and safely reverted.

 ### [Deployment Automation](/capabilities/deployment-automation.md)